wavefrontHQ/wavefront-cli/README.md

 ## Usage

-The Wavefront CLI currently three top level commands: `install`, `integration`, and `configure`.
+The Wavefront CLI currently has three top level commands: `install`, `integration`, and `configure`.
 To see a full list of all options run `wave -h`

 ### The Install Command

-The most common use for the Wavefront CLI, is the installation of the Wavefront Proxy and/or Collector Agent (Telegraf).
+The most common use for the Wavefront CLI, is the installation of the Wavefront Proxy and/or Collector Agent (Telegraf) on a host.
 The `install` command accepts multiple options.
 If a required option is not passed as an argument, the CLI will prompt the user for missing input.
 If all required options are passed, the CLI will not prompt for input.

 The `install` command accepts 1-4 top level options: `--proxy`, `--agent`, `--statsd`, `--aws`.

-- `--proxy` - When passed, the Wavefront Proxy will be installed and configured.
+- `--proxy` - When passed, the Wavefront Proxy will be installed and configured on the current host.
-- `--agent` - When passed, Telegraf will be installed and configured.
+- `--agent` - When passed, Telegraf will be installed and configured on the current host.
 - `--aws` - *AWS only - When passed, the CLI will add AWS EC2 metadata to the Telegraf configuration as tags.
 This means metrics from the current host will be tagged with the EC2 tags, AWS region, the VPC ID, and Image ID of the EC2 instance.
 - `--statsd` - When passed, the Telegraf StatsD service plugin will be enabled. *Note: This requires installing Telegraf via the `--agent` option.